-Admissions for 2021 entry will open on Tuesday 1 September 2020.
-The deadline for applications is Friday 10 January 2021.
+Admissions for 2021 entry are now open.
+The deadline for applications is Friday 8 January 2021.

 We are looking for a diverse group of people who want to work in partnership with others to make positive change in the world through public policy.